Montauk, New York: 17th century

 Further purchase agreements were entered into in 1661, 1672 and 1686, that, among other things, allowed a group of Easthampton townsmen to graze cattle on the Montaukett lands.
 While some lands were protected in the agreements as forest land, for the most part Montauk was maintained by the townsmen as a private livestock and fisheries operation.
 As a result, the site now known as Deep Hollow Ranch is considered the oldest cattle ranch in the United States.

 In 1660, Wyandanch's widow sold all of Montauk from Napeague to the tip of the island for 100 pounds to be paid in 10 equal installments of "Indian corn or good wampum at six to a penny".
 But the tribe was to be permitted to stay on the land, to hunt and fish at will there, and to harvest the tails and fins of whales that washed up dead on the East Hampton shores.
 Town officials who bought the land were to file for reimbursement for the rum with which they had plied the tribe.
 The tribe was to continue residence until the 19th century in the area around Big Reed Pond in what was to be called "Indian Fields".

 In 1686, Governor of New York Thomas Dongan issued a patent creating the governing system for East Hampton.
-The patent did not extend beyond Napeague to Montauk.
-This lack of authority has formed the basis for various control disputes ever since.
+The Dongan Patent extended from "bounds beginning from the East limits of the bounds of Southampton ...
+East to the utmost extent of the Island", with a provision of trusteeship for native-owned lands "commonly called Montauk" that included yearly socage payment of "the sum of one Lamb, or the value thereof in current money of this province" by the Montaukett owners.
+The trusteeship allowed exclusive control of any native sale of land to the East Hampton freeholders, and the land was purchased by the town trustees in 1687.